Peninsula Strikers FC: 1993

-First business of the steering committee was to create a new image for the club resulting in the name change to Frankston Strikers Soccer Club and new club colours of green and gold.

-The enthusiasm generated by the merger was evident by the support being received from the Victorian Soccer Federation, the Frankston City and local Council and Government representatives, with the City Council showing their support and confidence in the new club with an extensive renovation and upgrade of the ground.
+The first business of the steering committee was to create a new image for the club, resulting in the name change to Frankston Strikers Soccer Club and new club colours of green and gold.
+The enthusiasm generated by the merger was evident in the support being received from the Victorian Soccer Federation, the Frankston city and local council, and government representatives, with the city council showing their support and confidence in the new club with an extensive renovation and upgrade of the ground.